-“Theory of Flight is a unique tour-de-force of science-inspired art.
-Lindemann is a brilliant animator, composer, and performer who really has the audience unsure whether she is biologist or artist as she tells us all what is necessary to truly learn to fly.
-This work marks the birth of a whole new genre, and I hope it is performed all over the world."
+“Theory of Flight is a unique tour-de-force of science-inspired art,” raves author, philosopher and musician David Rothenberg.
+“Anna Lindemann is a brilliant animator, composer, and performer who really has the audience unsure whether she is biologist or artist as she tells us all what is necessary to truly learn to fly.
+This work marks the birth of a whole new genre.”

 The creation of Theory of Flight

-Theory of Flight was premiered and Filmed at the Experimental Media and Performing Arts Center in Troy NY in April 2011.
+Theory of Flight was premiered and filmed at the Experimental Media and Performing Arts Center in Troy NY in April 2011.
 Music, animation, and story created by Anna Lindemann.
 Performed by soprano Lucy Fitz Gibbon as the bird spirit and Anna Lindemann as the scientist.
 The premiere performance was directed by Emma Lunbeck with costumes by Kylin Mettler and lighting design by Jay Maury.
 The premiere was followed by a Flying Feast concocted by Ellie Markovitch and Rose Mitchell—a multi-taste experience inspired by the avian world.
 Performance development was funded in part by the Jaffe Fund for Experimental Media and Performing Arts and the RPI Arts Department.